Pacific Island Castaways Rescued After Writing 'SOS' in the Sand

 An “SOS” message scraped onto the beachfront of a tiny Pacific island directed the aircrew from an Australian navy assault ship to three missing sailors, military authorities said Tuesday.

 Australian and U.S. military aircraft initially found the three men on deserted Pikelot island, nearly 120 miles from their departure point.
-Rescuers said they were “in good condition” with no significant injuries.
+Watch below as first contact is made:

 Pikelot is an uninhabited low coral atoll standing at less than half a mile long, heavily forested and home to a seabird rookery and turtle nesting site.

-The sailors had been missing for three days after their 20-foot skiff ran out of fuel and strayed off course.
+The Micronesian sailors had been missing for three days after their 20-foot skiff ran out of fuel and strayed off course.

+The Federated States of Micronesia, in the western Pacific, groups more than 600 small islands scattered across the ocean.

 Authorities in the U.S. territory of Guam first raised the alarm on Saturday after the men failed to return.